razak17/money-portal/README.md

 # money-portal
-A full stack app to track finaces.
+A full stack app to track finances.
 Build with nextjs, chakra-ui, node, graphql(apollo) and postgresql.